IPSP-CNR-Bioinformatics/2018-11-22_Course/README.md

 All of the software required for this workshop are online.
 You only need a web browser.

-Participants could bring their laptops.
+Participants *should* bring their laptops.

 ---